matt-harvey/tabulo/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application&#8217;s Gemfile:

 ```ruby
 gem 'tabulo'